top of page

 How we recover can set the tone for a brighter future - for us and for those people whose futures we are entrusted to defend.

-It is not always obvious, but every trauma is an opportunity for something better - even if that future has to be put together stitch by painful stitch.
+It is not always obvious, but every trauma is potentially an opportunity to do something constructive - even if that future has to be put together stitch by painful stitch.

 As Horowitz says: